Tag Archives: Notes Log

 Notes Logs are private

 Notes Logs are for internal use only, and log notes are not published on RB Connect or in any correspondence with clients or resources.
-Notes to be shared with clients and resources — or internal notes that require high visibility such as information the production or billing staff need to know about a particular job — should be entered in other fields in RB dedicated to those purposes.
+Notes to be shared with clients and resources — or internal notes that require high visibility such as information the production or billing staff need to know about a particular job — should be entered in other fields in RB9 dedicated to those purposes.
 However only notes in Notes Logs are unalterable.

 You can set a date and time on any note in a Notes Log to have the system send you or another staff member a reminder about the note.